 The practice of peaceful and forced treaties with Native American nations proved extremely beneficial to the United States.
 Through centuries of treaties the United States slowly swallowed the ancestral lands of hundreds of tribes.

-What remained of the tribes after disease and war were sent far west to the frontier, where they would be out of sight and housed in reservations on unwanted lands.
-Many were forcefully moved, like the “Five Civilized Tribes” on the Trail of Tears.
+What remained of the tribes after disease and war were sent far west to the frontier under the Indian Removal Act of 1830, where they would be out of sight and housed in reservations on unwanted lands.
+The federal government forcefully moved moved most, like the “Five Civilized Tribes” on the Trail of Tears.

 Eventually the ceaseless westward expansion of the United States brought the cast-aside natives back into the political realm.
-Along with the so-called frontier “Indian Wars” of the mid- to late-19th century, the Native American nations now bunched together across the Great Plains and American Southwest were viewed as a problem that needed a solution.
+Along with the so-called frontier “Indian Wars” of the mid- to late-19th century, settlers now viewed the Native American nations now bunched together across the Great Plains and American Southwest as a problem that needed a solution.

 The United States recognized that the inherent sovereignty of the Native American nations was a massive barrier towards peaceful relations.
 As long as the Natives remained more loyal to their tribes than the United States, the “problems” would persist.